 Jerry Vitkauskas came back to the University of Hartford after more than 40 years in the business world.
 He graduated in 1964 from the University of Hartford.
 He returns as executive-in-residence at the Barney School, preparing a new generation of students to succeed in the business world.Today, Vitkauskas is a part of the University's Office of the Board.

 The University was a very different place when I was a student, Vitkauskas recalls.
 There were only two buildings on campus, and the first residence hall hadn’t opened yet.
 Still, I received a great education that prepared me for a truly remarkable career.

 Vitkauskas held a variety of senior leadership positions in the insurance industry before retiring in December 2007 as president and chief executive officer of AIG Credit Corporation.
 AIG Credit’s revenues grew from $1 billion to $9 billion under Vitkauskis’s leadership.

 Vitkauskas stayed close to the University throughout his career.
 He was a two term member of the Board of Regents from 2000 to 2006; past chairman of the Financial Affairs Committee; and past president of the alumni association.
-He’s an honorary regent today.
+He was also an honorary regent.

 I’m really enjoying my new career and I truly believe it will be as rewarding, in its own way, as my first career.